1960 Formula One season

+It was also the last season to include the Indianapolis 500.

-Three drivers died in this season of Grand Prix racing.
-American Harry Schell in a non-championship race at Silverstone, and Britons Chris Bristow & Alan Stacey, both killed at the Belgian Grand Prix at Spa-Francorchamps.
-Stirling Moss was severely injured in a practice accident at this event and did not compete for most of the season.
+Three drivers died in racing accidents: American Harry Schell during practice for the 1960 BRDC International Trophy, and Britons Chris Bristow and Alan Stacey, both killed at the Belgian Grand Prix at Spa-Francorchamps.

 Teams and drivers

 The following teams and drivers competed in the 1960 FIA World Championship.
+All teams competed with tyres supplied by Dunlop.